Will Increased Interest Rates Affect Business Values?

 Business Brokers Help Sell My Construction Company Considering Interest Reates

-While rates have risen from a recent low of 3.25% in 2008 to 5.25% in October 2018, these are far from what would be considered high rates and are actually approaching normal rates in a healthy economy.
-The all time high Prime Rate was a whopping 21.5% in December 1980 and the all time low rate was 1.75% in 1947, in May of 2000 the rate was 9.5% and it was generally between 4% and 8% throughout the 2000’s, until is was dropped after the recession.
+While rates have risen from a recent low of 3.25% in 2008 to 8.5% in effective July 2023 and holding as of April 2024, these are higher than recent rates, but not all-time highs.
+The all time high Prime Rate was a whopping 21.5% in December 1980 and the all-time low rate was 1.75% in 1947, in May of 2000 the rate was 9.5% and it was generally between 4% and 8% throughout the 2000’s, until it was dropped after the recession and again after the COVID Pandemic.

 The economic theory behind this is sound, and this tends to be the case with investment properties, but it does not always hold absolutely true.
 In the Orange County and Los Angeles commercial real estate markets prices have continued to increase steadily in spite of recent interest rate hikes.
 Likewise, business values have not been affected by recent increases in the prime rate and SBA loan rates.
 So why is this?

 Business value multiples have generally stayed the same as interest rates have gone up and down.
-Business values are driven more by earnings than the cost of capital.
-In fact, the cost of capital is a minor factor in most business acquisitions as long is interest rates are in the historically normal ranges.
-The ultra low rates after the recession of 2007/2008 did not increase business values and now that rates are increasing to normal levels they are not decreasing the value of businesses.
-It is true that business values did drop after the 2007/2008 recession, but this was a result of decreased earnings, the multiples remained largely the same.
+Business values are driven more by earnings than by the cost of capital.
+In fact, the cost of capital is a minor factor in most business acquisitions as long is interest rates are in historically normal ranges.
+The ultra-low rates after the recession of 2007/2008 and the COVID pandemic in 2020/2021 did not increase business values and now that rates are increasing they are not decreasing the value of businesses.
+Business values did drop after the 2007/2008 recession, but this was a result of decreased earnings, the multiples remained largely the same.
+Likewise, low interest rates after the COVID pandemic did not increase business values, and the businesses that saw reduced values were the result of reduced earnings, while businesses with strong earnings sold at premiums.

 For commercial real estate and investment properties in Southern California prices have continued to increase as a result of high demand and a strong economy in Orange County and Los Angeles.

-What is the Effect of a 0.25% Interest Rate Increase on Net Income?
+What is the Effect of Interest Rate Increases on Net Income after debt service?

 Let’s look at some hard numbers as an example to illustrate why small changes in the Prime Rate and subsequently the SBA lending rate have a minor affect on business value.

-The maximum SBA rate is Prime Plus 2.75%, so we will use the max rate for these examples.
+The maximum SBA rate is Prime Plus 3.0% as of August 2018, so we will use the max rate for these examples (note the max SBA rate was Prime+2.75% prior to 2018).
 We’ll use the SBA minimum down payment of 10%, or $100,000 for maximum leverage which will show the maximum effect of interest rates.

 Additional Annual